The following shows some simple examples of patch processing. See the proc module documentation for a list of processing functions.

 Squeeze

-The squeeze patch function removes dimensions which have a single value (just like numpy.squeeze).
+squeeze removes dimensions which have a single value (see also numpy.squeeze).

-import dascore as dcpatch = dc.get_example_patch()# select first distance value to make distance dim flat.flat_patch = patch.iselect(distance=0)print(f"Pre-squeeze dims: {flat_patch.shape}")squeezed = flat_patch.squeeze()print(f"Post-squeeze dims: {squeezed.shape}")
+import dascore as dcpatch = dc.get_example_patch()# Select first distance value to make distance dim flat.flat_patch = patch.select(distance=0, samples=True)print(f"Pre-squeeze dims: {flat_patch.shape}")squeezed = flat_patch.squeeze()print(f"Post-squeeze dims: {squeezed.shape}")

 Decimate

-The decimate patch function decimates a Patch along a given axis while by default performing low-pass filtering to avoid aliasing.
+decimate decimates a Patch along a given axis while by default performing low-pass filtering to avoid aliasing.

 Data creation